K-Schubert/YOLOv5_object_detection/README.md

 The project intends to build an image detector and classifier for birds while exploring the yolov5 model.

 I put together a scraper to get images from https://www.ornitho.ch/, a swiss birding database.
-The images are classified by species (nc=537) and the names can be found in ´´´species.txt´´´.
+The images are classified by species (nc=537) and the names can be found in ```species.txt```.